-We estimate that over a ten-year implementation period, the take-up of this solution by businesses would be up to 30%, i.e. up to 30% of the volume of relevant electronic payments would allow the use of auto-reconciliation solutions.
+We estimate that over a ten-year implementation period, the take-up of this solution by businesses would be up to 30%, i.e. up to 30% of the volume of relevant electronic payments would allow the use of auto-reconciliation solutions (see section 0 for adoption assumptions table).

-Consequently, these businesses could save between £ 3.7 billion and £4.5 billion in discounted invoice reconciliation costs over the period 2019-2031.
+Consequently, these businesses could save between £3.7 billion and £4.5 billion in discounted invoice reconciliation costs over the period 2019-2031.